Find answers to questions about RECOVER Clinical Trials

 Learn more about RECOVER clinical trials

-Although each of the clinical trials are studying different study interventions, or possible treatments, participants in all of the clinical trials will be asked the same set of questions about their general health and well-being.
-Participants may be asked to provide blood, stool (poop), or nasal swab samples for the RECOVER Research Biorepository, a secure storage place for samples that could help researchers make important discoveries about Long COVID and possible therapies.
-Collecting and comparing information across the clinical trials can help us understand how and why Long COVID affects people differently.
+Although each of the clinical trials is studying different possible treatments, also called study interventions, participants in all RECOVER clinical trials are asked the same questions about their general health and well-being.
+Combining information across the clinical trials can help us understand how and why Long COVID affects people differently, and help us get answers for more people faster.

-The RECOVER research team is committed to sharing what we learn.
-Once the clinical trials are complete and the data has been analyzed, overall study results will be shared via the RECOVER website and newsletters.
-The clinical trial researchers will also present findings at scientific conferences and publish results in peer-reviewed scientific journals to share with other researchers and the medical community.
+We are committed to sharing what we learn.
+After the clinical trials are complete and the data have been analyzed, researchers will share overall study results via the RECOVER website and newsletters.
+RECOVER researchers will also present results from the clinical trials at professional conferences and publish results in peer-reviewed scientific journals to share with other researchers and the healthcare community.
+No information that could identify participants will be shared with the public.
+Sign up for the RECOVER Report to get emails with the latest information about all RECOVER research, including the clinical trials.

 Clinical Trials Leadership & Design

-The National Institutes of Health (NIH) created the RECOVER Initiative to learn about the long-term effects of COVID.
 The RECOVER clinical trials are led by the Duke Clinical Research Institute (DCRI) which is the Clinical Trials Data Coordinating Center.
-Each clinical trial has principal investigators (PIs), or lead researchers, who oversee the research activities.
+Each clinical trial has principal investigators, or lead researchers, who oversee the study plans and activities.

-The RECOVER team includes patients, caregivers, doctors, community leaders, and researchers from across the country.
-Community partners from various backgrounds help make sure RECOVER research includes and benefits communities that are most affected by Long COVID.
+The RECOVER clinical trial teams include patients, caregivers, doctors, community leaders, and researchers from across the country.
+Community partners from many different backgrounds help make sure RECOVER research includes and benefits communities that are most affected by Long COVID.

 Learn more about clinical trials leadership